 The Chief of Police is hereby vested with jurisdiction over the revoking of licenses.
-Any person aggrieved by such revocation may appeal to the Board of Selectmen within seven (7) business days, and a hearing will be scheduled for one of the next two regularly scheduled meetings of the Board of Selectmen.
+Any person aggrieved by such revocation may appeal to the Select Board within seven business days, and a hearing will be scheduled for one of the next two regularly scheduled meetings of the Select Board.